Skip to main content

 You can alternatively take a look to our example repository.

-All tests are run in a headless browser on your local machine/in your pipeline, so you don't need to worry about setting up a browser driver.
+All tests are run in a headless browser on your local machine or CI pipeline, so you don't need to worry about setting up a browser driver.

 Compatibility